thuml/AutoTimes/README.md

 ## Time Series Forecasting

 Towards the vertility of foundation models, we establish a novel **one-for-all** benchmark: a single forecaster is trained on one dataset and subsequently utilized for all prediction lengths, where we achieve SOTA results in **80%** datasets.
-In the conventional **one-for-one** scenario, AutoTimes still achieved state-of-the-art performance in **70%** of settings without respective training.
+In the conventional **one-for-one** scenario, AutoTimes still achieved state-of-the-art performance in **70%** of settings.

 <p align="center">